Norecipes - Elevating Everyday Meals

 Tocino (Filipino Bacon)

-You probably remember me raving about what a delicious breakfast meat Tocino is a while back, but serving it alongside garlic rice and eggs takes it to a whole new level.
-Made with pork cured in salt, sugar, garlic and spices, the marinade caramelizes on the outside of Tocino, giving it a glorious glaze that amps up the umami of the rice to 10.
-The problem with most store-bought versions is that it's loaded with food coloring and preservatives, which is why you should check out my homemade Tocino recipe and give it a whirl.
+You might remember me raving about how delicious tocino is as a breakfast meat, but pairing it with garlic rice and eggs takes it to a whole new level.
+Made from pork cured with salt, sugar, garlic, and spices, the marinade caramelizes as it cooks, creating a glorious glaze that dials the umami of the rice up to ten.
+The problem with most store-bought versions is they're loaded with food coloring and preservatives.
+That's why I recommend trying my homemade tocino recipe.

 Sinangag (Garlic Rice)

-With leftover rice, fried with browned garlic, this classic side makes for the perfect accompaniment to the salty-sweet Tocino.
-It may sound like a simple affair, but there are a few tricks to infuse the most flavor into your garlic rice, so check out my recipe for Sinangag for all the details.
-Oh, and don't forget to reserve some of the crisp garlic to sprinkle on top for texture!
+Made with leftover rice fried in browned garlic, this classic side is the perfect companion to salty-sweet tocino.
+It might sound simple, but there are a few tricks to bring out the most flavor in your garlic rice, so be sure to check out my recipe for Sinangag.
+And don't forget to reserve some of the crisp garlic to sprinkle on top for a bit of extra texture.

 Itlog (Egg)

-While the Tagalog word itlog simply means "egg", Tosilog is usually served with the eggs cooked sunny-side up.
-That being said, I've made this with poached eggs, which is pretty amazing, and if you're pressed for time, it's also pretty good with scrambled eggs.
-Whatever style of egg you end up going with, I'd recommend cooking the egg on the soft side, as it helps bring the textures and flavors of the garlic rice and Tocino together into one cohesive dish.
-If you need some help with getting the egg right, here's my fool-proof method for making eggs sunny-side up.
+While the Tagalog word itlog simply means "egg," Tosilog is typically served with the egg cooked sunny-side up.
+That said, I've also made it with poached eggs, which are pretty amazing.
+If you're not into runny eggs, scrambled eggs will work well too.
+No matter which style you choose, I recommend cooking the egg on the soft side.
+The runny yolk helps bring the textures and flavors of the garlic rice and tocino together into a single, satisfying bite.

 Variations